Charleston SC beaches cover image which shows the Folly Beach pier during a beautiful sunrise

 At the edge of the Folly Island is the Folly Beach County Park where the ocean meets the Folly river.
 This is the perfect spot for seeing bottlenose dolphins and the sunset, with plenty of open space.

-I’ve been to Folly Beach many times and wrote an entire guide on the best Folly Beach hotels.
+Folly Beach is a special place for my husband and I. We got engaged at Folly Beach and have considered moving to the Charleston area.
+I wrote an entire guide on the best Folly Beach hotels.
 If instead you’re doing a day trip, I also have a guide to Folly Beach parking.

 Morris Island

-Morris Island is the next beach over to the North compared to Folly Beach but it’s not accessible for the average beach-goer as there’s no road that drives up to it, and there are strong currents surrounding it, so think twice before wading from Folly Beach to Morris Island.
+Morris Island is the next beach over to the North compared to Folly Beach but it’s not accessible for the average beach-goer as there’s no road that drives up to it.
+There are strong currents surrounding it, so think twice before wading from Folly Beach to Morris Island.

-Sometimes during low tide you can walk it from North Folly, but again, I would caution against this.
+Sometimes during low tide you can walk it from North Folly to Morris Island, but again, I would caution against this.
 Instead, maybe take a beach chair and plop down at the North end of Folly with a view of the Morris Island lighthouse where you can keep a look out for dolphins and other wildlife.

 Isle of Palms